 Key Responsibilities

-Work in partnership with the Carlisle based Chaplain o lead the provision of Anglican Christian ministry within the University of Cumbria and support the Chaplaincy in the University of Lancaster.
+Work in partnership with the Carlisle based Chaplain to lead the provision of Anglican Christian ministry within the University of Cumbria and support the Chaplaincy in the University of Lancaster.

 Work collaboratively as part of both the Chaplaincy and wider HR and Student Services teams. .